-Last spring, we visited south Holland, staying in a holiday park by the sea.
-If, like us, you pick a base in the south of the country, there are plenty of attractions, all within easy reach.
-You can visit windmills, beaches, pretty towns with canals, amusement parks – so much, in fact, that there’s no need to head north to Amsterdam (though you can always do that too.
+If you’re looking for places to visit in the Netherlands, the south of the country is packed with family attractions.
+You can visit windmills, beaches, pretty towns with canals, amusement parks…..
+So much, in fact, that there’s no need to head north to Amsterdam (though you can always do that too.
 It’s only an hour away from Hook of Holland).

-Here are some of our favourite places to stop, all within 40-50 minutes of Hook of Holland.
+Here are some of our favourite places to visit in Holland, all within 40-50 minutes of Hook of Holland.

 The pretty town of Delft dates from the 11th century.
 Its narrow, canal-lined streets are easy to stroll around if you only have time for a short visit.
 Delft is the birthplace of artist Johannes Vermeer, who painted Girl with a Pearl Earring.
 The Vermeer Centrum Delft gives a glimpse of his studio, and of what it would have been like for the artist, living in 17th Century Holland.

 Delft is also home of the distinctive blue-and-white Delft pottery, developed in the 17th Century from Chinese influences.
 If there’s room in your car, you can pick some up in one of the town’s many workshops and studios.
-In the spring and summer, an antiques market lines up along the side of the canals in the town centre, with everything from quirky paintings to brass ornaments on sale.
-There’s a real buzz to the town on market days (Thursdays and Saturdays), with busy canalside cafes and restaurants full of visitors and locals.
+In the spring and summer, an antiques market lines up along the side of the canals in the town centre.
+It sells everything from quirky paintings to brass ornaments.
+There’s a real buzz on market days (Thursdays and Saturdays), with busy canalside cafes and restaurants full of visitors and locals.
 You can see more pictures of Delft in our post here.

 Road trippers who are inspired by the Vermeer Centrum Delft can drive along to The Hague, where the Mauritshuis houses a number of Vermeer’s works.
 In this post, I described the home of the city’s collection of Dutch Golden Age art as